22 Medium Regiment (India)

-22 Medium Regiment (Sittang and Yenangyaung) is part of the Regiment of Artillery of the Indian Army.
+22 Medium Regiment (Sittang and Yenang Yaung) is part of the Regiment of Artillery of the Indian Army.
 It was raised in 1920 as 8 Pack Artillery Brigade.

 Formation and early history

 Mountain Artillery in India was developed in the 1800s by the British to allow field guns to accompany forces operating in the frontier mountainous regions of North West India bordering Afghanistan.
 The mountain artillery units were organised as mountain batteries, each consisting of four to six guns.
 These batteries proved their mettle in the many campaigns in Afghanistan and during the Third Anglo-Burmese War.
 More batteries were raised during the First World War and these batteries saw action at various fronts.

 During the war, the practice of grouping together batteries as brigades began, though most batteries still fought singly, often quite far away from other parts of the brigade.
 In 1920, the nomenclature mountain was changed to pack and these units were named as pack brigades.
 Each pack brigade consisted of headquarters, one British pack battery armed with four 3.7 inch howitzers and three Indian pack batteries consisting of four 2.75 inch guns.
 In 1920, six new pack artillery brigades were formed.
 8 Pack Artillery Brigade was one among them and was raised at Peshawar.